Educational Initiatives

 WILL+

 WILL+ is also a registered, formal student organization.
 The organization is directed by a faculty member, working collaboratively with elected student officers.
 WILL+’s governance structure is based on teamwork, with each position defining a leader and co-leader.
-Women’s and gender-related programming outside of the classroom and inclusive space where learning & compassion is fostered through community and belonging.
+Women’s and gender-related programming outside of the classroom and inclusive space where learning and compassion is fostered through community and belonging.

 SOAR Program

-The SOAR provides a wide range of Support, Opportunities, Advocacy, and Resources for adult learners with financial need pursuing their first bachelor’s degree.
+The SOAR provides a wide range of Support, Opportunities, Advocacy, and Resources for adult learners with financial need pursuing their first degree.

 Additional Financial Contributions were made to the following: